durian/superslew/README.md

 controls speed.
 The yaw control rotates the plane.

 - The slow speed setting can be used to park or push back your plane.
-The faster settings let you explore the scenery around you as well.
+The faster settings lets you explore the scenery around you as well.

 - The plane is kept on the ground, even across hills, but be careful if you end up partly in the ground; you will "crash" when you disable